ivanlocode/SwiftyGA_Demo/README.md

 # SwiftyGA_Demo
- Demo of a simple Genetic Algorithm library in Swift
+ Demo of a simple Genetic Algorithm library in Swift (With SwiftUI)